cscsCSCScscs/pyodbc/Unicode.md

 `sqltype` controls which SQL type being configured: `pyodbc.SQL_CHAR` or `pyodbc.SQL_WCHAR`.
 Use SQL_CHAR to configure the encoding when reading a SQL_CHAR buffer, etc.

+There is also a special constant, `pyodbc.SQL_WMETADATA`, for configuring how column names are read.
+You would expect drivers to return them the same way they return data, but that's rarely the case.

 When a buffer is being read, the driver will tell pyodbc whether it is a SQL_CHAR or SQL_WCHAR buffer.
 However, pyodbc can request the data be converted to either of these formats.
 Most of